wsmoak/wsmoak.github.io/_posts/2015-07-12-phoenix-and-ecto-from-mix-new-to-heroku.md

 $ heroku create
 </pre>

+Self explanatory. :)  If this does not work, check that you have the Heroku Toolbelt installed.

+### Step 5: Add Heroku buildpacks

 A newly created Heroku application does not know anything about the language and frameworks used by the app.
-[Buildpacks][buildpacks] are used for this configuration.
+[Buildpacks][buildpacks] are used for this configuration, and have been provided by the community.

 Add the Elixir buildpack first, followed by the Phoenix Static buildpack.

 <pre>
 $ heroku buildpacks:add https://github.com/HashNuke/heroku-buildpack-elixir
 $ heroku buildpacks:add https://github.com/gjaldon/phoenix-static-buildpack
 </pre>

+Note: If heroku complains that `buildpacks` is not a recognized command, and you _happen_ to be a Ruby developer who uses `rbenv`, then see if [this](http://wiki.wsmoak.net/cgi-bin/wiki.pl?HerokuRbenv) helps.

+### Step # Add PostgreSQL to the Heroku app

-Now add the PostgreSQL database to the Heroku project:
+Now add the PostgreSQL database to the Heroku application:

 <pre>
 $ heroku addons:create heroku-postgresql